wjohnsaunders/Client-DPF-AX206/README.md

 functionality may be possible with better firmwware on your display, or a different display type.

 rect.{cpp|hpp} Utility class for holding the coordinates defining a rectangle.

+image.{cpp|hpp} Utility class to load image files via Windows Gdiplus classes.
+Not the most portable way, but the quickest way on Windows.